 Experts in Agriculture & Forestry also work with crop rotation and preserving the soil’s mineral qualities.
 They make sure that products follow industry standards and reach the markets.
 This is essential in the mass production of food, whose demand will grow as the human population increases.

 Agriculture & Forestry students can find themselves working in Horticulture, Animal Sciences, Aquaculture and Fisheries, and other subfields.

-There are plenty of opportunities for you, once you decide that you want to pursue a Bachelor’s or Master’s degree in Agriculture & Forestry.
-You can help businesses manage their ecological impact; you can establish and preserve wildlife, knowing exactly how animals and plants interact with the environment; or you can create spectacular garden landscapes for everyone to admire.
+There are plenty of opportunities for you, once you decide to pursue a Bachelor’s or Master’s degree in Agriculture & Forestry.
+You can help businesses manage their ecological impact; establish and preserve wildlife, knowing exactly how animal husbandry and cultivating plants affects the environment; or you can create spectacular garden landscapes for everyone to admire.

 During courses, you will also learn how to properly manage forests.
 Many people still depend on lumber, as alternative building materials and energy sources’ popularity is growing slowly.
 You will be responsible for finding a balance that maintains the health of forests, while also providing for our needs.

 Agriculture & Forestry students can also focus on permaculture, a concept that fully embraces the idea of working with nature, rather than against it.
 Permaculture aims to create systems that produce no waste and are beneficial for us and the environment.
 Permaculture principles are applied in many fields, including regenerative agriculture and rewilding.
 The need for this type of approaches will keep growing in the next years.

 Agriculture & Forestry graduates find themselves in diverse careers, working as agricultural engineers, agronomists, forests rangers, conservationists, nutrient management specialists, landscapers, water management planners, and others.
 Here are other related fields you might be interested in environmental sustainability, food science, geology, ecology, animal husbandry.View all Preparation Courses in Agriculture & Forestry